Registration closes for Summer 2021 eight and ten-week courses (Basic Program, Open Enrollment, Writer's Studio, Visual Arts)

 Joshua Daniel graduated from the University of Chicago in 2013.
 After teaching at several Chicago-area colleges and universities, he has settled into being a Basic Program instructor.
 While his main focus of intellectual interest remains ethics, teaching in the Basic Program has immensely broadened his interests.

-Katia Mitova holds an MA in Comparative Slavic Studies from the University of Sofia, Bulgaria and an MA and PhD from the Committee on Social Thought at the University of Chicago.
+Katia Mitova, who has been teaching in the Basic Program since 1998, holds an MA in Comparative Slavic Studies from the University of Sofia, Bulgaria, and an MA and PhD from the Committee on Social Thought at the University of Chicago.
+In her native city, Sofia, she worked as an assistant professor of Slavic literatures, literary critic, the Editor of the national quarterly magazine for literature and political philosophy, Panorama, and daily correspondent for Radio Free Europe.
+She has published two books of poetry, The Human Shell, in Bulgarian, and Dream Diary (2013), in English.
+She has translated (into Bulgarian) and edited about a dozen books of fiction, poetry, and philosophy.
+She taught philosophy and literature in the College at the University of Chicago.
 Her research and teaching interests include storytelling as well as the relationship between ethics and aesthetics.
-She is the 2008 recipient of the Graham School of Continuing and Professional Studies Excellence in Teaching Award for the Basic Program.
+Katia Mitova is the 2008 recipient of the Graham School’s Excellence in Teaching Award for the Basic Program.